-Additional information on the Corporation is available on the SEDAR website at sedar.com.
+Additional information on the Corporation is available on the SEDAR+ website at sedarplus.ca.
 Finally, additional financial information is provided in the Consolidated Financial Statements and the Management's Discussion and Analysis for its most recently completed financial year.
-Other information, including directors' and officers' remuneration and securities authorized for issuance under equity compensation plans, is provided in the Corporation's Management Information Circular issued in connection with its most recent annual meeting of shareholders, filed on the SEDAR website at sedar.com and on the Corporation's website at ia.ca.
+Other information, including directors' and officers' remuneration and securities authorized for issuance under equity compensation plans, is provided in the Corporation's Management Information Circular issued in connection with its most recent annual meeting of shareholders, filed on the SEDAR+ website at sedarplus.ca and on the Corporation's website at ia.ca.

-SCHEDULE A AUDIT COMMITTEE CHARTER iA FINANCIAL CORPORATION INC.
+SCHEDULE A AUDIT COMMITTEE CHARTER

-the "Corporation"
+iA Financial Corporation Inc. the "Corporation"